RolandTi/collections/README.md

 * Accessible & responsive navbar

 ## Installation
-Put the "collections" in ZenPhoto `/themes/` folder.
+Put `collections` folder in ZenPhoto `/themes/` folder.

+Activate it through ZenPhoto admin.
+A custom menu will be generate.

 ## What next ?
 * Dark / Light switcher with cookie.